Manipulation TacticsMarch 22, 2026 · 6 min read

 What To Do When It's Happening

-The most useful thing is to name the pattern — to yourself first, and when appropriate, in the conversation.
+The most useful move is to name the pattern, at least to yourself.

 To yourself: This is DARVO.
 The conversation has shifted.
 The original issue hasn't been addressed.

-In the conversation, if you choose to name it: "I raised a specific concern.
+If you say something out loud, keep it boring and specific: "I raised a specific concern.
 I'd like to come back to that.
 How you're feeling about this conversation is something we can discuss separately."